dvlper-Android/TGram-Wear/README.md

 # TGram-Wear
-Messaging App that let you send messages using voice commands or text inputs to your contacts using Telegram's code
+Tgram Wear is a messaging App that let you send messages using voice commands or text inputs to your contacts using Telegram's code

 This isn't a official Telegram app.